awsdocs/aws-iot-docs/developerguide/detect-concepts.md

 **alarm**
 When an anomaly is detected, an alarm notification can be sent through a CloudWatch metric \(see [Using AWS IoT metrics](monitoring-cloudwatch.md#how_to_use_metrics)\) or an SNS notification\.
 An alarm notification is also displayed in the AWS IoT console along with information about the alarm, and a history of alarms for the device\.
 An alarm is also sent when a monitored device stops exhibiting anomalous behavior or when it had been causing an alarm but stops reporting for an extended period\.

+**alarm verification state**
+After an alarm has been created, you can verify the alarm as True positive, Benign positive, False positive, or Unknown\.
+You can also add a description to your alarm verification state\.
+You can view, organize, and filter AWS IoT Device Defender alarms by using one of the four verification states\.
+You can use alarm verification states and related descriptions to inform members of your team\.
+This helps your team to take follow\-up actions, for example, performing mitigation actions on True positive alarms, skipping Benign positive alarms, or continuing investigation on Unknown alarms\.
+The default verification state for all alarms is Unknown\.

 **alarm suppression**
 Manage Detect alarm SNS notifications by setting behavior notification to `on` or `suppressed`\.
 Suppressing alarms doesn't stop Detect from performing device behavior evaluations; Detect continues to flag anomalous behaviors as violation alarms\.
 However, suppressed alarms wouldn't be forwarded for SNS notification\.
 They can only be accessed through the AWS IoT console or API\.